vettom/vettom.github.io/docs/Reference/Certification/gcp-intro.md

 ### Custom roles
 - Manage by self
 - Can be assigned at Project or Org level only, not folder level.

+# Cloud Identity
+Manage users and groups centrally via google Admin console Integrates with Existing AD services

+# VPC
+VPC is global and subnets are regional.
+Subnets  can span zones to cover region.
+Multiple VPC's can be created with in a project.
+- Routing tables are build-in
+- Distributed firewall comes with it
+- Firewall based on tags

+## Network connection
+- Cloud VPN
+- Direct peering.
+- career peering (via service provider)
+- Dedicated interconnect
+- Partner interconnect
+- Cross cloud interconnect.